iric-soft/km/km/tools/README.rst

 * Normal: estimated expression level for the target
 * Ratio: estimated ratio for the mutated allele represented by this path
 * Min_coverage: Min k-mer count of all k-mers in the path
-* Min_cov_ref: Min k-mer count of all k-mers in jellyfish database given as reference
+* Exclu_min_cov: Min k-mer count of all k-mers in the variant sequence from the jf database given with "-e".
 * Variant: A description of the variant in the format: deleted_bases/inserted_bases
 * Target: name of the target sequence examined
 * Info: supplementary information regarding the quantification method.